Count of Immigrant Children and Youth, 2022

 LEAs requiring assistance with collecting or reporting this data should contact their Regional Bilingual Education Resource Network or the Department's Office of Bilingual Education and World Languages at (518) 474-8775 or (718) 722-2445.

-Additional information about federal immigration law is available on the US Citizenship and Immigration Services website, and the entire text of Title III, Part A can be found on the US Department of Education Title III — Language Instruction for Limited English Proficient and Immigrant Students website.
+Additional information about federal immigration law is available on the US Citizenship and Immigration Services website, and the entire text of Title III, Part A can be found on the US Department of Education: Title III Language Instruction for English Learners and Immigrant Students.